(Last Updated on : 24-08-2019)

 The traditional cloth of the women of the Lusei tribe is dark blue cotton skirt, worn round the waist and tightly held by a girdle or belt of brass wire.
 This is the dress, worn by all women, stretches itself up to the knees.
 This skirt is worn with a short white jacket and a cloth, wrapped in the same way as the males.

-In cold season, some additional cloth is used, one on top of the other, along with a white coat, comes down from the throat enveloping till the thighs.
+Mizo men drape themselves in a 7 feet long and 5 feet wide cloth-piece.
+In cold season, some additional cloth is used, one on top of the other, along with a white coat, which comes down from the throat enveloping till the thighs.
 White and red bands, stuffed with designs adorn the sleeves of these coats.

-The fighter's costume in Lusei society entail a cloth passed round the waist, a knapsack, fortified with a bear or tiger hide over one shoulder, a gun in one hand an weapon called dao on the other.
-The Hmars tribes of Mizoram are weaving-experts, deft in creating multiple designs.
+The fighter's costume in Lusei society entails a cloth passed round the waist, a knapsack, fortified with a bear or tiger hidden over one shoulder, a gun in one hand, a weapon called dao on the other.
+The Hmars tribe of Mizoram is weaving-expert, deft in creating multiple designs.
 Puon Laisen is a red cloth with two black stripes at the middle.
-The cloth is gifted with several designs like Sakat Zang Zie, Disul, etc. The handwoven Hmaram also called Kawkpui zikzial is very popular among the children and girls.
+This cloth is gifted with several designs like Sakat Zang Zie, Disul etc. The handwoven Hmaram also called Kawkpui zikzial is very popular among the children and girls.